Deadpool: Identity Wars

-When Deadpool, Spider-Man, and Hulk went to another universe, Deadpool found Death Wish who looked like Deadpool but the red part of his costume was green.
+When Deadpool, Spider-Man, and Hulk went to another universe, Deadpool encounters Death Wish who looked like Deadpool but the red part of his costume was green.
 Deadpool and Death Wish started hanging out with each other and having a lot of fun until Wade Wilson of this universe named Death Mask came in and killed Death Wish who was revealed to be the Victor von Doom of this universe gone crazy.
 Then Deadpool vowed revenge against Death Mask for killing Death Wish and killed all of the members of Death Mask's group.
 After that Deadpool defeated Death Mask by throwing a bomb at him, which knocked him out.
 Deadpool started impersonating Death Mask until he and the other Heroes went back to their universe.